 So you want to learn how to do dips on a pull up bar.

-Even if this is not a beginner-friendly exercise (you’ll learn more next) once you master it you will easily build a ton of strength and muscle mass in your upper body.
+Even if this is not a beginner-friendly exercise (you’ll learn more next) once you master it you will easily have another great option to build a ton of strength and muscle mass in your upper body.

-So without any further ado let’s jump right in and see why you should master dips on a pull-up bar…
+So without any further ado let’s jump right in and see why it’s really important for you to learn how to do dips on a pull-up bar…

 Can I Do Dips on a Pull-Up Bar?